cabouman/svmbir/README.md

 After svmbir is installed in the system and can be used in any python script in any directory using the command ```import svmbir```

+To update the package, just run the installation process again.

 ### Execution
 ```demo.py``` contains a short demo that demonstrates how to use the svmbir package for performing reconstructions.